 Let's have a conversation.

-1. Slowly switch away from single-Use disposables
+Slowly move away from single-use disposables

 Before the 1950's emerged, the idea of buying something with your hard earned money, using it once, tossing it, all to go out and rebuy again and again was considered a waste of money and time.
 Also, there wasn't any disposable products on that level to the masses to buy anyway.
 If you bought something, it was designed to last, to be repaired or mended.